 The School of Applied Language and Intercultural Studies offers an exciting and flexible range of taught Masters programmes.
-The School's reputation for innovative postgraduate programmes is well deserved: the MAs in Comparative Literature, Intercultural Studies, and Sexuality Studies were the first of their kind in Ireland, and our School offers the only comprehensive postgraduate programme in Translation Studies in Ireland.
+The School's reputation for innovative postgraduate programmes is well deserved: the MA's in Refugee Integration and Sexuality Studies were the first of their kind in Ireland, and our School offers the only comprehensive postgraduate programme in Translation Studies and Translation Technology in Ireland.
 Several of our MA programmes are available in both full- and part-time modes.

-DCU's MA in Translation Studies (MTS) is a well-established, internationally recognised translator-training programme taught by leading researchers in the field of Translation Studies.
+DCU's MA in Translation Studies is a well-established, internationally recognised translator-training programme taught by leading researchers in the field of Translation Studies.
 The programme is a member of the prestigious European Masters in Translation (EMT) network, initiated by the European Commission in order to promote a quality brand for translator qualifications in Europe.
-Students on this programme come from all over Europe, as well as Ireland.
+Students on this programme come from all over the world, as well as from Ireland.

 The MTS combines a firm grounding in the academic discipline of Translation Studies with a strong practical and professional dimension, leaving students with a wide range of employment options after graduation.
 Our graduates find employment not only in the translation industry but increasingly in IT companies such as Google and LinkedIn.
-Other employers of our graduates include the European Commission, Enterprise Ireland, Deutsche Bank, and Nintendo of Europe, in addition to international translation companies such as SDL Trados and SimulTrans.
+Other employers of our graduates include the European Commission, Enterprise Ireland, Deutsche Bank, and Nintendo of Europe, in addition to international translation companies such as SDL Trados, Symantec, Social Quantum, Vistatec, Voice & Script International (VSI) and SimulTrans.

 For more information, please visit: https://www.dcu.ie/courses/Postgraduate/salis/MA-Translation-Studies.shtml